Table of Contents

 Aside from the lioness’ head, Tefnut had several other unique features that made her easy to distinguish from the other lioness-headed goddesses.
 She’s sometimes depicted with a solar disk which is a symbol of her father, Atum, resting on her head.
 Hanging over her forehead is the symbol Ureaus (the serpent) and on either side of the solar disk are two cobras.
 This was a symbol of protection since Tefnut was known as the protectress of the people.

 Tefnut is also portrayed holding a staff and the Ankh, a cross with a circle on the top.
 These symbols are strongly associated with the goddess since they represent her power and the importance of her role.
 In Egyptian mythology, the Ankh is one of the most powerful and important symbols signifying life.
-Therefore, as the goddess of water, which all humans need to live, Tefnut was closely linked with this symbol.back to menu ↑
+Therefore, as the goddess of moisture, which all humans need to live, Tefnut was closely linked with this symbol.

 Tefnut’s Role in Egyptian Mythology

-As a major deity of water, Tefnut was involved in everything that had to do with water, including rainfall, dew and moisture.
+As a major deity of moisture, Tefnut was involved in everything that had to do with water, including rainfall, dew, and the atmosphere.
 She was also responsible for time, order, heaven, hell and justice.
 She had a close connection with the sun and the moon and brought down water and moisture from the heavens for the people of Egypt.
-Apart from her role as the goddess of water, she was also associated with the dead and had the responsibility of supplying water to the souls of the deceased.
+She had the power to create water out of her own body.
+Tefnut was also associated with the dead and had the responsibility of supplying water to the souls of the deceased.

 Tefnut was an important member of the Ennead, who were nine of the original and most important deities in Egyptian mythology, similar to the twelve Olympian deities of the Greek pantheon.
-Being responsible for the maintenance of life, she was also one of the oldest deities and most powerful deities.back to menu ↑
+Being responsible for the maintenance of life, she was also one of the oldest and most powerful deities.

 Tefnut and the Myth of the Drought

-Another version of the myth tells of how Tefnut fought with her father, Atum-Ra and left Egypt in a fit of rage.
+Another version of the myth tells of how Tefnut quarreled with her father, Atum, and left Egypt in a fit of rage.
 She journeyed to the Nubian desert and took with her all of the moisture that was present in the atmosphere in Egypt.
 As a result, Egypt was left completely dry and barren and this was when the Old Kingdom came to its end.

 Once in Nubia, Tefnut transformed herself into a lionness and began to kill everything in her way and she was so fierce and strong that neither humans nor gods could go near her.
-Her father loved and missed his daughter so he sent her husband, Shu and Thoth, the baboon god, to retrieve the goddess.
-In the end, it was Thoth who managed to calm her down by giving her some strange red colored liquid to drink (nobody knows exactly what it was) and brought her back home.
+Her father loved and missed his daughter so he sent her husband, Shu, together with Thoth, the baboon god of wisdom, to retrieve the goddess.
+In the end, it was Thoth who managed to calm her down by giving her some strange red colored liquid to drink (which the goddess mistook for blood, drinking it up immediately), and brought her back home.

-Many scholars believe that this story could refer to a real drought that may have resulted in the decline and finally the end of the Old Kingdom.back to menu ↑
+Many scholars believe that this story could refer to a real drought that may have resulted in the decline and finally the end of the Old Kingdom.

 Cult and Worship of Tefnut